ChildMindInstitute/mindlogger-arbitrary-server/README.md

 Once docker container is created, you cannot change the mongodb credentials by simply updating environment variables.
 You would have to delete the volume(container) completely, update environment variables(username & password) in ``docker-compose.yml``, and rerun the container.
 Refer [this document](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) to learn how to remove docker container.

 Otherwise, the only way is manually add a new user with new db credentials.
-(But this is not recommended)
+But also make sure you remove old user credentails.
+(This is not recommended)

 ```
 docker exec -it mongodb bash